kehantan/labbook/docs/protease_assay/protease_activity.rst

 **Objective:** To quantify the activity of the purified protease.

-We need to know/have:
+We need to determine:

-* the volume of protease stock needed to serial dilute into different concentrations
+* the concentration of purified protease stock
 * the volume of substrate to add to each well
-* Product standard curve
+* Product standard curve (AMC) -- to convert RFU into reaction velocity

 **Materials**

 * Tris-HCl stock buffer (1M, pH 8.5)